 In the late 1990’s opportunity knocked yet again, as he was invited to join the faculty of the Cleveland Institute of Music as director of the electronic music studio.
 Steve was given free rein to design and build the studio and write the course textbook, a task he enjoyed immensely.
 Many of his students have embraced electronic music production as an integral part of their creative lives and some have gone on to graduate programs in film scoring and careers as teachers and professional film and game composers.

 Also in the late 1990s, Steve decided to focus on the writing of Art Songs, with the intent to fuse folk, classical and theatrical elements, and has, to date, created a small catalogue, published by E. C. Schirmer.
-The first of his three-volume collection of American folk-song arrangements were premiered in Carnegie Hall by David Daniels and Martin Katz.
-Since then, they have been performed all over the world by hundreds of artists, including Dean Southern, Peter Halverson, Michael Sylvester, Richard Ollarsaba, Joshua Dennis, William Powers, Paul Rowe, Stephen Brennfleck, Brian Keith Johnson and Andrew Garland, with the latter recording the whole set for Azica records in 2008 on a disk entitled On the Other Shore (with the wonderful pianist Donna Loewy).
+The first of his three-volume collection of American folk-song arrangements was premiered in Carnegie Hall.
+Since then, they have been performed all over the world by hundreds of artists, including Benjamin Appl, Dean Southern, Peter Halverson, Michael Sylvester, Richard Ollarsaba, Joshua Dennis, William Powers, Paul Rowe, Stephen Brennfleck, Brian Keith Johnson and Andrew Garland, with the latter recording the whole set for Azica records in 2008 on a disk entitled On the Other Shore (with the wonderful pianist Donna Loewy).
 Several of Steve’s folk song arrangements are included in the NPR radio series Song of America, hosted by Thomas Hampson.
 His Hymn for String Orchestra (publ. by Carl Fischer) has been recorded by the San Jose Chamber Orchestra under the baton of Barbara Day Turner, and he was selected to compose the fanfare for the dedication of the Cleveland Institute of Music’s beautiful Mixon Recital Hall, which opened in November of 2007.